ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 ## Finding LogonSessionList

 The first global variable we're interested in is *lsasrv!LogonSessionList*.
 As the name implies, this is a linked list where every element represents a single credential cached in memory.
-The way Mimikatz hunts for it is clever; instead of trying to identify the variable itself in memory, it looks for an instruction in *lsasrv.dll* which dereferences the address of the variable.
+The way Mimikatz hunts for it in memory is clever; instead of trying to find the variable itself, it searches for an instruction in *lsasrv.dll* which **dereferences** the variable's memory address.
 This instruction will look something like this:

 ```asm
 lea rcx, [rip + 0x118061] ; LogonSessionList